vu-rdm-tech/site_copy/getting-started/publishing.md

 - The metadata will automatically be registered on the [VU Research Portal](https://research.vu.nl) after some time.
 - If the Access Type metadata field is set to &ldquo;Open - Freely retrievable&rdquo;, the data in the data package will be published as well.
 If the Access Type metadata field is set to &ldquo;Restricted&rdquo; or &ldquo;Closed&rdquo;, the data in the data package won't be published.

+The [VU Yoda repository page](https://commons.datacite.org/repositories/9z2c5d2)  on DataCite Commons shows statistics of datasets currently published in the VU Yoda.
+Click "Find Related Works" on that page to see a [list of the datasets](https://commons.datacite.org/doi.org?query=client.uid:delft.vudata).

-If needed you can update the metadata by clicking the &ldquo;Metadata&rdquo; button.
+Note: If needed you can update the metadata of a published package by clicking the &ldquo;Metadata&rdquo; button.

 To submit a data package for publication, navigate to the data package in the vault and press the &ldquo;Submit for publication&rdquo; button.